 One of the significant barriers to men taking up the parenthood penalty is lack of role models.
 If it is unclear to men whether (or how) the option of taking a parental leave could affect their future success, or if they feel they will be harshly judged by their fellow senior males for leaning into a paternity leave scheme, they will remain skeptical, thus, reluctant.

 The second thing that needs to change it that those for whom the existing structures work so well for, need to get uncomfortable.
-Apartheid South Africa, where I grew up, did not fall because the business case for integration was so blindingly obvious, but because the existing structures became so unsustainable for the priveleged few, that a change *had* to happen.
+Apartheid South Africa, where I grew up, did not fall because the business case for integration was so blindingly obvious, but because the existing structures became so unsustainable for the privileged few, that a change *had* to happen.

 I feel we aren’t in a place where those in privilege feel genuinely uncomfortable in the corporate workplace.
 There exist some radical options, such as quotas and forced diversification, which could work in the short term but, in reality, for sustainable change to happen, we need those in influential positions to genuinely commit to ground up Allyship.
 This would mean taking risks to reprogram themselves, to see through the bias and structural inequalities happening in their own workplaces, and to get uncomfortable with that state on a personal level.
 They need to find their “why” for changing their existing workplace structures, and take action!